DOMESTIC ABUSE SUPPORT FOR MIGRANT & ETHNIC MINORITY WOMEN

 We have a dedicated outreach worker who specialises in supporting migrant and ethnic minority women, and we support all women, including those without recourse to any public funding.

-However, if you are concerned that our specialist worker is from the same community as yourself, or they may also know your family or partner you can be referred to our general domestic abuse service.
-The support we offer includes:
+However, if you are concerned that our specialist worker is from the same community as yourself, or that she may also know your family or partner, you can be referred to our general domestic abuse service.
+The support we offer may include:

-• ESOL courses to help you gain English language skills enabling you to access employment and
+•ESOL courses for migrants whose first language is not English, to help you gain English language skills, enabling you to access employment and other support services

-• Employability training to help you gain the qualifications and skills to gain employment and
+•Employability training to help you earn qualifications and skills to gain employment and to achieve financial independence

-• Support & advice to help you access the services you need
+•Support & advice to help you access additional services which you need

-• Legal advice to support you with legal issues relating to finances, children or your immigration
+•Legal advice to support you with legal issues relating to finances, children, marriage or your immigration status.

-To contact our specialist Migrant & Ethnic Minority Outreach worker please email Martha or call or Whatsapp her on 07999772123.
+To contact our specialist Migrant & Ethnic Minority Outreach worker please email Martha, call or Wahtsapp her on 0799 9772123.